B-UMMI/Chewie-NS/docs/user/upload_api.rst

 .. important:: **You need to be a registered user with Contributor privileges to
                  be able to upload schemas!**

-                 If you have registered and want to contribute with new schemas please contact us via e-mail at: imm-bioinfo@medicina.ulisboa.pt
+                 If you have registered at the `chewie-NS public website <https://chewbbaca.online/auth>`_ and want to contribute new schemas please contact us via e-mail at: imm-bioinfo@medicina.ulisboa.pt

-To upload a schema to the Chewie-NS it is at least necessary to provide:
+To upload a schema to Chewie-NS it is at least necessary to provide:

 - The **path** to the local schema.

-  - The schema must have been created or converted with chewBBACA v2.5.0.
-If your schema was created with an older version, please adapt the schema with the ``PrepExternalSchema`` process or run the ``AlleleCall`` process to convert the schema.
+  - The schema must have been created with chewBBACA v2.5.0 or a later version.
+If your schema was created with an older version, please adapt the schema with the ``PrepExternalSchema`` process or run the ``AlleleCall`` process with chewBBACA v2.5.0 to automatically convert the schema.

-.. warning:: **Only schemas that have been used with a single valid
+.. warning:: **Only schemas that have been used with the same valid
              value per parameter can be uploaded (this restriction applies to the BLAST Score Ratio, Prodigal training file, minimum sequence length, genetic code and sequence size variation threshold parameters).**

-             Invalid or multiple values
-             for a single parameter can lead to inconsistent results; thus, it is strongly advised to always perform allele calling with the same set of parameters and refrain from altering the initial
+             Invalid or multiple values used in different ``AlleleCall`` runs for a single parameter can lead to inconsistent results; thus, it is strongly advised to always perform allele calling with the same set of parameters and refrain from altering the initial